 Carvel iroko planked hull copper fastened to rock elm timbers.
 Mahogany marine-ply decks, epoxy sheathed and painted.
 Long keel with internal trimming ballast, raked straight stem, round bilges and transom stern.

-Twin Perkins 4107 four cylinder diesels driving handed three bladed bronze props through 2:1 reduction gearboxes and stainless steel shafts.
-Stbd engine fully rebuilt 1999; new cutlass bearing to port, 2011; both engines are on the button, smoke free, with excellent oil pressure.
-Fully serviced with new filters, drive belts and raw water pump impellers, July 2010; fresh oil and coolant at the same time and a further oil change, November,2010.
-Stainless steel fuel tanks, approx 45 gallons each, port and starboard serving each engine via shut off valves and glass bowled water seperator/ filters.
+Twin Perkins 4107 four-cylinder diesels driving handed three-bladed bronze props through 2:1 reduction gearboxes and stainless steel shafts.
+Stbd engine fully rebuilt 1999; new cutlass bearing to port, 2011; both engines are on the button, smoke-free, with excellent oil pressure.
+Fully serviced with new filters, drive belts and raw water pump impellers, July 2010; fresh oil and coolant at the same time and a further oil change, November 2010.
+Stainless steel fuel tanks, approx 45 gallons each, port and starboard serving each engine via shut off valves and glass bowled water separator/ filters.